oracle-livelabs/apex/scm-ai-agent/1-import-data/1-import-data.md

     ![Install Application](./images/import-file.png " ")

+    > **Note:** APEX may assign a different application ID during import.
+Use the application ID shown after import for all subsequent steps in this workshop.

 6. After the import completes, verify that the import finishes successfully.

     ![Imported SCM application available in App Builder](./images/app-builder-page-dark1.png " ")